Ayandah-D/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler: a script that generates the assembly code of a C code and save it in an output file.

-3-name: a script that compiles a C file and creates an executable named cisfun.
+3-name: a script that git add . compiles a C file and creates an executable named cisfun.

 4-puts.c: a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.